 Just about everybody has one of those “cube” organizers, whether it’s Ikea’s Kallax or one of the thinner knock-offs sold elsewhere.

-We had a cheap six-cube unit* that floated around the house for years — closets, bedrooms, different closets — before winding up in our daughter’s room.
+We had a six-cube unit* that floated around the house for years — closets, bedrooms, different closets — before winding up in our daughter’s room.
 Now it’s a six-unit Barbie office complex, complete with a dentist and a daycare centre.

 Years ago my mom let me take her 16-cube light birch Kallax.
 It was my first Ikea piece and I was so proud of it.